PipedreamHQ/docs/docs/apps/zoom/README.md

 This will open up a new window prompting you to authorize Pipedream's access to your Zoom account.
 Once you authorize access, you should see your Zoom account listed among your apps.

 5. [Create a new workflow](https://pipedream.com/new), [add a new step](/workflows/steps/), search for "Zoom" or "Zoom Admin".
 Once you've selected either app, you can choose to either "Run Node.js code" or select one of the pre-built actions for performing common API operations.
-6. At this stage, you'll be asked to link the Zoom account to this step, authorizing the request to the Zoom API with your credentials:
+6. At this stage, you'll be asked to link the Zoom account you connected above, authorizing the request to the Zoom API with your credentials:

 <img src="./images/connect-zoom-account.png" alt="Connect Zoom Account" width="500px;" />